christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 The **Prompt** (or **specification**) is the essential linguistic input that guides **manifestation**—the act of crystallizing potential into form.
 The Prompt directs the system's denoising trajectory through latent space, encoding your intention as statistical constraint.

 **The Log Command** is the separate instruction that initiates **documentation** of that manifestation process.
 The Prompt creates; the Log Command captures.
 The Prompt encodes intention into the substrate; the Log Command archives your observation of how that intention manifested.
 These are distinct operations serving different functions within the practice.

+This distinction is not hierarchical.
+Both are essential.
+The practice requires engagement with **both** the creation and the observation of creation.

 **Refusal of Domain Separation:**
 Avoid phrases that create distance: